-- 1 Click a color swatch on the Image palette. - 2 In the top left corner of the Image palette, click the flyout button , and click Delete color.
+- 1 Click a color swatch on the Image palette. - 2 In the left corner of the Image palette, click the flyout button , and click Delete Color.

-To reset the Image palette
+To remove all unused colors from the Image palette

-In the top left corner of the Image palette, click the flyout button , and click Palette • Reset palette.
+• In the left corner of the Image palette, click the flyout button , and click Palette • Refresh.